Exhaustive goodness-of-fit via smoothed inference and graphics: The bidirectional acceptance sampling

 \section{The bidirectional acceptance sampling}

-The \emph{bidirectional\footnote{The nomenclature ``bidirectional'' is used to convey the idea that, given the instrumental distribution $H$, the samples are sequentially taken in the direction of both $G$ and $\widehat{F}_m$.} acceptance sampling} extends \eqref{accept} by sampling simultaneously from both $\widehat{F}_m$ and $G$.
+The \emph{bidirectional acceptance sampling} extends the rejection sampling in\eqref{accept} by sampling simultaneously from both $\widehat{F}_m$ and $G$.
 The idea at the core of the algorithm is to consider an instrumental probability function, $h$ with cdf $H$, from which it is easy to sample.
 Samples from $H$ are then accepted/rejected as samples from both $G$ and $\widehat{F}_m$, from $G$ or $\widehat{F}_m$ only or from neither $G$ nor $\widehat{F}_m$.
 The main steps of this algorithm are described below and are summarized in Algorithm 2.